Leonay: Governance

 At a local government level, Leonay is part of the south ward of Penrith City Council, represented by Jim Aitken OAM, Mark Davies, Karen McKeown and Kath Presdee.
 The current mayor is John Thain.
-At the state level, it is part of the Electoral district of Penrith, represented by Liberal MP Stuart Ayres, who also lives in the suburb.
+At the state level, it is part of the Electoral district of Penrith, represented by Labor MP Karen McKeown.
 Federally, it is part of the Division of Lindsay, represented by Melissa McIntosh of the Liberal Party.